 Debt service scores less than 1 mean negative cash flow.
 Scores higher than 1 usually mean the company has sufficient funding to pay back debts.

-business credit score is much like a personal credit score.
+A business credit score is much like a personal credit score.
 It tells lenders how trustworthy your business is.
 Business credit scores are calculated based on company details, such as annual revenue, number of employees, and past payment history.

 This score is important because it can help lenders determine how risky it would be to give you a loan.

 The main reason cooperatives refinance their underlying mortgages is to get a lower interest rate.
 When you save costs in a cooperative, the savings roll back to the shareholders.
-This leads to a happier community
+This leads to a happier community.

 Many co-ops refinance the underlying mortgage at the end of its term instead of paying off the principal balance.
 This is a strategic move to help shareholders.
 This option also avoids balloon payments since commercial mortgages have shorter terms than residential mortgages.